jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ### Create the carrots BGP VRF
 We are now going to apply the BGP configuration for *vrf carrots* per the yaml file here: [05-bgp-vrf.yaml](cilium/05-bgp-vrf.yaml)

 Earlier you saw we broke the BGP peering and route advertisement configurations into two separate yaml files.
-For the VRf we've got both in single file to illustrate the point about config modularity, and to also have one less step to apply.
+For the VRF we've got both in single file to illustrate the point about config modularity, and to also have one less step to apply.
 Here is a brief overview of the BGP VRF CRD:
   ```yaml
   ---
   apiVersion: isovalent.com/v1alpha1